Pawle History, Family Crest & Coats of Arms

 The surname Pawle was first found in the East Riding of Yorkshire at Paull, a parish, in the union of Patrington, S. division of the wapentake of Holderness.
 The parish dates back to the Domesday Book of 1086 when it was first listed as Pagele, and literally meant "place at the stake, (marking a landing-place)" from the Old English word "pagal."
 In early times there were three settlements: Paull Fleet; Up Paull and Paull Holme.
 All merged in the 16th century or so to become Paull.
 Not withstanding the parish reference, due to the aforementioned personal name origin, the Hundredorum Rolls of 1273 show the scattered mention of the name at that time: Stephen Paul in Nottinghamshire; and Thomas filius Pole in Derbyshire.
 The lion's share of the family claim Scotland as their homeland and rightly so.
 "This surname is one of considerable antiquity in the parish of Daviot, and occurs in the parish of Fintry in 1654.
 It is also found in the Lothians and in Fife, where it is considered "by family tradition a Flemish name," but is not necessarily so. "

-Important Dates for the Pawle family
+Early History of the Pawle family

 This web page shows only a small excerpt of our Pawle research.
 Another 154 words (11 lines of text) covering the years 1086, 1685, 1528, 1546, 1659, 1696, 1599, 1665, 1663, 1678, 1716, 1563, 1637, 1349, 1309 and 1327 are included under the topic Early Pawle History in all our PDF Extended History products and printed products wherever possible.